Eugene, an avid self-taught DIYer and engineer, has acquired almost 40 years of experience with power/hand tools, plumbing, and woodwork.

 Drilling very large holes greater than 1 1/2 inches with a standard bit is impractical as you would need a drill with a huge amount of power and torque to overcome friction in order to drill through timber.
 Instead, drilling large holes can be accomplished with a hole saw.
 This has small teeth like a handsaw and the "blade" is in the form of a cylinder.
 Some hole saws are only designed for drilling wood or plastic while other versions are made from HSS steel and suitable for drilling iron, steel and other metals in addition to wood.

-What Drill Bit to Use for Masonry
+Which Drill Bit for Plastic?

 - Tungsten carbide bit